| Title: | Compute a Cyclist's Eddington Number |

 The Eddington number to test for. |

 An integer vector of length 1.
-Returns 0L
+Returns 0L if E is

 already achieved.